-N360: Women's Health Nursing Care
+N360: Women's Health Nursing Care (4 credit units/40 Clock Hours)

 The care of the woman during the reproductive years and beyond is the focus of this course.
 Issues of contraception, pregnancy, childbirth, postpartum and related health problems will be covered.
 This course allows the student to apply the prior modes of assessing patients to this population before, during and following childbirth.
 Opportunity to promote the health of the mother and newborn, gain an understanding of cultural uniqueness will be addressed in this course.
 Prerequisite: N330; N330L; N340.
-Co-requisites: N350L; N350L; N350L; N360L.
+Co-requisites: N350L; N350L;

-N360L: Women's Health Nursing Care Clinical Studies
+N360L: Women's Health Nursing Care Clinical Studies (4 credit units/120 Clock Hours)